MicrosoftDocs/msteams-docs/msteams-platform/tabs/design/tabs.md

 ---
-title: Designing your tab for desktop and web
+title: Designing tabs for desktop and web
 description: Learn how to design a Teams tab (desktop and web) and get the Microsoft Teams UI Kit.
 author: heath-hamilton
 ms.topic: conceptual
 ms.author: lajanuar
 ---
-# Designing your tab for Microsoft Teams desktop and web
+# Designing tabs for Microsoft Teams

 A tab is a large canvas for your content.
 To guide your app design, the following information describes and illustrates how people can add, use, and manage tabs in Teams.